 Once you get to this point, your notifications will be temporarily halted from popping up on your display.
 This will only last until the new calendar day so it won't be a permanent block for iMessage notifications.

-How To Disable iMessage Notifications On Mac (Permanently)
+How To Stop iMessage On Mac (Permanently)

 If you want to completely remove all iMessage notifications from popping up on a permanent basis (don't worry it is reversible) then you can skip the ‘Do Not Disturb' route and disable the notifications altogether: